Audition Repertoire and Material Submission Guidelines

 The following guidelines apply to live auditions/interviews as well as to submissions through SlideRoom (accessed through the Common Application for Dickinson College).
 Singers/instrumentalists applying under Option A (for consideration for scholarships) please note that video submissions are required.

-Provide two compositions in contrasting styles representative of a variety of instruments and ensembles for which you have composed, either through SlideRoom (accessed through the Common Application for Dickinson College) or at your interview.
+Provide two compositions in contrasting styles representative of a variety of instruments and ensembles for which you have composed, through SlideRoom (accessed through the Common Application for Dickinson College).

 Prepare two pieces in contrasting styles (of college audition-appropriate repertoire) that best represent your current level of playing ability.
 An accompanist will not be provided for instrumental auditions; instrumentalists may, however, bring their own accompanists, should they be invited to audition live (Early Decision and Early Action candidates only).